nextcloud/documentation/user_manual/files/gallery_app.rst

-* **external_shares**: Set to **yes** in your root configuration file if you want to load images stored on external locations, when using the **files_external** app.
+* **external_shares**: Set to **yes** in your root configuration file if you want to load images stored on external locations, when using the **files_external** app
-* **native_svg**: Set to **yes** in your root configuration file to enable rendering SVG images in your browser.
-This may represent a security risk if you can't fully trust your SVG files.
+* **native_svg**: Set to **yes** in your root configuration file to enable rendering SVG images in your browser which this may represent a security risk if you can't fully trust your SVG files
-* **background_colour_toggle**: Set to **yes** in your root configuration file to enable a button that toggles between black and white backgrounds on transparent images.
+* **background_colour_toggle**: Set to **yes** in your root configuration file to enable a button that toggles between black and white backgrounds on transparent images

 .. note:: External shares are 20-50 times slower than local shares.
 Be prepared to wait a long time before being able to see all the images contained in a